lenadroid/tasty/borscht.md

 I always start with beet first
-I leave it cookibg with 3 hours timer
+I leave it cooking with 3 hours timer
 In parallel I do meat
 All in all ideally when the time of cooking meat is an hour and a half - beet should be already I mean ready for throwing to the stewpan of meet
 So it should be cut.
 The same for potatoes

-After all, add the spoon of sour cream to your plate of borshtch.
+After all, add the spoon of sour cream to your plate of Borshtch.